On the coherence of one-relator groups and their group algebras: Introduction

 There are not many papers on coherent group rings.
 For example we could not find any reference for the coherence of $K[G]$, where $G$ is a free-by-cyclic group and $K$ is a field; although this result can be extracted easily from a result of Henneke--L\'{o}pez-\'{A}lvarez \cite{HL22}.
 In Corollary \ref{mappingtorus} we prove the coherence of group algebras of an ascending HNN-extension of a free group.

 Other examples of coherent group rings come from general results on coherent rings.
 If $k$ is a commutative Noetherian ring, by work of Bondal--Zhdanovskiy \cite{BZ15}, $k[G]$ is coherent if $G$ is the direct product of a free group and an abelian group and, by results of \.{A}berg \cite{Ab82} and Lam \cite{La77}, $k[G]$ is coherent if $G$ belongs to the smallest family of groups containing all virtually polycyclic groups and closed under amalgamated free products and HNN-extensions with virtually polycyclic edge subgroups.
-We would also like to mention a conjecture for graded algebras: every graded algebra with a single defining relation is graded coherent (see \cite{Pi08} for partial results).
+We would also like to mention a conjecture for graded algebras: every graded algebra with a single defining relation is {\bf graded coherent}, meaning that an arbitrary finitely generated left graded ideal is finitely presented (see \cite{Pi08} for partial results).

 Our proof of \cref{main}(2) splits into two cases.
 When $G$ has torsion, $G$ is virtually free-by-cyclic by \cite{KL23} and so $K[G]$ is coherent for any field $K$.
 When $G$ is torsion-free, the coherence of $K[G]$ follows from our proof of a more general result on fundamental groups of reducible two-complexes.
 Reducible two-complexes were first introduced by Howie in \cite{Ho82} and can be thought of as generalisations of staggered two-complexes in that they are `staggered on one side'.